-CHEN 442 CHEMISTRY OF FOOD AND BIOPROCESSED MATERIALS 3.0: 3 cr.
-E
+CHEN 442 CHEMISTRY OF FOOD AND BIOPROCESSED MATERIALS

 The course focuses on the properties of biological molecules (e.g., proteins, enzymes lipids, carbohydrates and pigments) found in foods and pharmaceuticals.
 The course also presents basic elements of molecules, such as structure and reactive groups, in regard to how they affect the properties of foods and pharmaceuticals; and reactions such as Maillard browning and lipid oxidation in regard to mechanisms, products and controlling processes.